racker/service-registry-docs/Overview.md

 that happened during the life-cycle of your account (e.g. service comes online, configuration value gets updated, etc.).

-Events feed is a great information source about your infrastucture and can be used to kick off a lot of different automation processes.
-Examples include, but are not limited to:
+Events feed is an information source about your infrastucture and can be used to kick off a lot of different automation processes.
+Here are some
+examples:

 - Add a web service to a load-balancer when it comes online
 - Open a ticket in the internal ticketing system when a service goes offline